+Share daily notes

-- Share daily notes: - o Preschool and 2 year old groups: Post on their whiteboard or bulletin board. - o Infants and young toddlers: A paper copy is sent home. - Create and maintain individual child portfolios that are updated monthly that are aligned with the Vermont Early Learning Standards.
-These will be updated monthly and are available in the classroom for viewing throughout the year. - Send out monthly classroom newsletters with updates about classroom curriculum/themes, evolving skills, and upcoming community events and important dates.
-This is emailed home and posted on the classroom's bulletin board.
-If you need a paper copy sent home, please ask your child's teacher. - Maintain a family board which includes curriculum, center calendar, photos of the children, relevant articles, daily schedule to be updated monthly. - Offer a conference in the fall and spring of each school year that are accessible to all families.
+• Create and maintain individual child portfolios that are aligned with the Vermont Early Learning Standards.
+These will be updated monthly and are available in the classroom for viewing throughout the year.

+• Maintain a family board which includes curriculum, center calendar, photos of the children, relevant articles, and daily schedule to be updated monthly.

+• Create a monthly classroom newsletter with updates about curriculum/themes, evolving skills, and upcoming community events and important dates to be emailed and posted on family board.
+A paper copy can be requested.

+• Offer a conference in the fall and spring of each school year that are accessible to all families.